 It’s time to continue your quest for the fabled Crown of Kings, in this third part of the Sorcery!
 Quadrilogy.
 Time to traverse dangerous landscapes in search of seven deadly serpents.
 Spells will be cast, weapons flailed about wildly, something something tough decisions and swift death.
 Yours, unless caution is exercised, at which point evil will have won.
 So do try to avoid dying, eh?

 Following the events of Sorcery!
-Part 2, the player having left the Cityport of Kharé behind for good (one way or another), a brand new challenge lies ahead: the vanquishing seven monstrous serpents!
-It won’t be easy, but hey – who dares wins, right?
+Part 2, the player has left the Cityport of Kharé behind for good (one way or another), a brand new challenge lies ahead: the vanquishing of seven monstrous serpents!
+It won’t be easy, but hey -- who dares wins, right?
 Provided the right choices are made along the way that is, as otherwise… well, let’s just say that knowledge will be a vital companion throughout this particular journey.

 Knowledge, magic and your trusty sword, of course, as while certain encounters can be avoided by those with a silver tongue, sometimes there’s no avoiding getting your hands dirty.
 Guts and blood flying everywhere, because monsters.
 That said, while not a lot has changed in terms of combat, as you’ll still be acting based on whatever your opponent just did, some pretty major additions did sneak into this third chapter.